-In 2022 Big Sandy Area Development District finalized the five-year Multi-Jurisdiction, Multi-Hazard Mitigation Strategy.
-The strategy and more information regarding resiliency, recovery, and mitigation are available on the Big Sandy ADD website at www.bigsandy.org
+Big Sandy Area Development District is also finalizing the five-year Multi-Jurisdiction, Multi-Hazard Mitigation Strategy.
+Once completed and adopted by local governments the plan will be available on the Big Sandy Area Development District website and linked to future updates to the CEDS.